malfuncti0n/ansible-laravel-lamp/README.md

 # ansible-symfony-lamp
-Install Lamp and symfony with Ansible
+Install Lamp and Laravel with Ansible